sarveshveer12345-maker/marketing-finance-performance-analysis/README.md

 ## Key Analytical Observations

-- High ROAS (6.04) indicates efficient revenue generation, but must be evaluated alongside profit to ensure true ROI
+- High ROAS (6.04) indicates efficient revenue generation, but must be evaluated alongside profit to ensure true profitability beyond ROAS
 - Strong profit margin (53%) suggests effective pricing and cost control, but may be influenced by specific high-performing categories
 - Marketing cost impact varies across channels, meaning not all high-revenue channels are equally efficient
 - Discounts directly affect profitability, indicating a trade-off between conversion and margin